 The clashing egos of Abhimaan

-In the 1980s, Yash Chopra returned to romance with an unbelievable star cast in Silsila(1981), starring Amitabh Bachchan, Jaya Bachchan, Rekha and Sanjeev Kumar.
-This story of an extramarital affair was full of punches with smart dislogues, melodious music and memorable performances.
+In the 1980s, Yash Chopra returned to romance with what was considered a casting coup in Silsila(1981), starring Amitabh Bachchan, Jaya Bachchan, Rekha and Sanjeev Kumar.
+This story of an extramarital affair had the right punches with smart dislogues, melodious music and memorable performances.
 When Amitabh flirted openly with Rekha in the presence of his wife on screen in the Holi song Rang Barse, it was nothing less than a magic weaved by Yash Chopra.
 Holding each other tightly, they walked along serenading each other in Lodhi Gardens.
 But the supposed real-life similarities failed to click at the box office.
-The audience still did not approve of any transgression in the system of marriage.
 K. Balachander’s Ek Duje Ke Liye (1981), a North Indian girl-South Indian boy romance enthralled the audience and became a raging musical success, launching Kamal Hassan in the Hindi industry.
-Muzaffar Ali’s Umrao Jaan (1981) brought back the familiar tale of a courtesan and Rekha gave the performance of a lifetime portraying a series of unfulfilled relationships of the fabled geisha, perhaps mirroring her own life.
+Muzaffar Ali’s Umrao Jaan (1981) brought back the familiar tale of a courtesan and Rekha gave the performance of a lifetime portraying a series of unfulfilled relationships of the fabled courtesan, perhaps mirroring her own life.

 Romance lost its sheen by now and skin show became the norm.
 Cinema degenrated to an all time low in the 1980s.
 A few gentle doses of breeze did hit with Sai Paranjpai’s Chashme Buddoor (1981) and Gulzar’s Ijaazat (1987) but they were an aberration in this decade.